 If you are looking for more flexibility, you may also be given the option to purchase other retirement income vehicles like the LIF.
 While you may give up some current income, you will have lots of flexibility and control for the future.
 For example, you might elect to use an LIF until interest rates go up at which time to can lock into higher rates with a Life Annuity.

 Just like RRIFs are more popular for registered plans, LIFs and LRIFs should grow in popularity over Life Annuities or pension funds.

 One more thought

 Pension legislation can be very confusing.
-Every province has it’s own pension rules and there is a separate legislation for federal pension plans.
-Not only is the subject more confusing, there is less mainstream information.
-In bookstores you will find lots of books on financial, investment, and retirement planning.
+Every province has it’s own pension rules and there is separate legislation for federal pension plans.
+Not only is the subject more confusing, but there is also less mainstream information.
+In bookstores, you will find lots of books on financial, investment, and retirement planning.
 You might find a few pages on pension plans but it will be basic.
 Before you make any significant decisions to move your pension plan money out, make sure you see a qualified professional.